Coding-Kiwi/govee-lightbar/README.md

 - Power:
   - Turn led strip on or off
-- RGB Color
+- RGB Color and Brightness
   - Turn led strip to any RGB color using hex
+  - Control each of the 12 individual color segments
 - Tunable White Color
   - Turn led strip to any white color temperature.
 Uses different LEDs than the RGB.
 - Brightness
-  - Turn led brightness from 0x0 (off) to 0xFF (255 or 100%)
+  - adjust global led brightness
+- DIY
+  - program govee diy effects

 ## Exported Methods